Plan for electric operation

 - High speed results in increased energy consumption - the wind resistance increases with speed.

-- Activate the Hold function in the function view at higher speeds during journeys that are longer than the range of the electricity.
+- Select Hold in the function view at higher speeds during journeys which are longer than the range of the electricity.

 - If possible, avoid using the Charge function to charge the hybrid battery.
 Charging with the internal combustion engine increases fuel consumption and involves increased carbon dioxide emissions.